HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

       |Allow Decryption|*feature under development*|
       |Require Revision|Enable the setting to require the provision of the correct revision version of the document to update the document through an update endpoint.|

-      - You can update the **DQL Formula**.
-You can use any valid Notes formula to allow or disallow DQL usage depending on the formula.
+      - DQL Formula - Enter a valid Notes formula to limit DQL usage.
+The formula must evaluate to @TRUE for DQL to be allowed.
+Default is @TRUE meaning no limitations.

       ![Edit schema dialog](../../assets/images/editschema1.png){: style="height:80%;width:80%"}

 4. Click **Save**.

 ### Import schema to a database

 Use this option if you have a schema that you want to share across multiple databases or even into the same database.
-Follow that process here [Export database schema as JSON file ](../../howto/database/exportsourcejson.md).
+Follow the procedure of exporting a schema here [Export database schema as JSON file ](../../howto/database/exportsourcejson.md).

 1. On the **Schema management page**, click **Add Schema**.
 2. Click **Import Schema** on the **Add New Schema** dialog box.